cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 - [[Ismark Kolyanovich|Ismark]] will offer 50gp to the PCs if they escort Ireena to safety
 	- {Not necessarily [[Vallaki]], but wherever she's safe}
 	- He will suggest [[Vallaki]] though
+- [[Ireena Kolyana|Ireena]] refuses to go until her father is buried
+	- She asks the PCs to

 #### [[Mad Mary]]'s Visit
 - This is for if the PCs don't take the bait to visit [[Mad Mary]]